Test-tube rhinos? Experiment aims to save a vanishing species

 Northern white rhinos were driven to extinction by poaching and war in the countries they once roamed — Chad, Sudan, Uganda, Congo and Central African Republic.

 The last living male white northern white rhino, named Sudan, died last March.
-Two females remain in captivity, but they are infertile.
+Two females remain in captivity.
 No northern white rhinos remain in the wild.
+Captive breeding programs didn't work because all of the animals had sub-par fertility.

-Thomas Hildebrandt of the German Leibniz Institute for Zoo and Wildlife Research in Berlin and colleagues in the Czech Republic and Italy, as well as in Japan, started an all-out effort to create new white rhinos in the lab.
+Thomas Hildebrandt of the German Leibniz Institute for Zoo and Wildlife Research in Berlin and colleagues in the Czech Republic and Italy, as well as in Japan, turned to the same techniques used to help infertile humans and started an all-out effort to create new white rhinos in the lab.

 “We didn’t have many options so we had to be realistic."